notahelpdesk/sql-snippets/identity-sequence/atom/Readme.md

 * Select "File" -> "Snippets..." from the main menu in Atom
 * Merge the contents of the file ````snippets.ms-sql.cson```` with the existing snippets file.
 Appending the contents to the end of the file should be pretty safe.

-From this point on, simply set the document language to be SQL and type the name of the snippet you wish to use (e.g. 'createtable-ms') and press tab to insert the code.
+From this point on, simply set the document language to be SQL and type the name of the snippet you wish to use (e.g. 'checkidentity-ms') and press tab to insert the code.
 Placeholders are present to reduce the amount of typing required.

 ## Notes